 Energy Efficiency for All Louisiana (EEFA-LA) focuses on building access and awareness of energy efficiency as a low-cost solution to New Orleans and Louisiana’s extreme and growing energy burdens.
 By highlighting the inequities of a new gas power plant for the local utility, we have built ground-up community support for the growth of efficiency in New Orleans and have successfully created a runway for multifamily housing developers to invest millions in efficiency.

 With a focus on equity, EEFA-Louisiana successfully worked with the City of New Orleans on initiatives to expand long-term affordable housing options across the city through the Smart Housing Mix policy passed in March 2019, and changed New Orleans policy to provide multifamily owners with the whole-building energy consumption data necessary to enable benchmarking.
 The coalition also secured stable utility rates and low customer charges in a New Orleans rate case and another three years of efficiency program growth.

 EEFA-LA is building on its success in New Orleans to develop a statewide strategy.
 At the state level, EEFA-LA and allies have already succeeded in increasing the percentage of Federal LIHEAP dollars to be spent on Weatherization in Louisiana from 12% to 15%.

-The coalition is now focusing on ensuring building codes are in-line with national standards and that mature efficiency programs are finally in place through the Louisiana Public Service Commission by growing demand and developing the economic case through Integrated Resource Planning and rulemaking.
+The coalition is now focusing on ensuring that statewide building codes are in-line with national standards, finally establishing mature efficiency programs through the Louisiana Public Service Commission, and advocating for a just and equitable Resilient-Renewable Portfolio Standard for the City of New Orleans.